 - Let the engine cool down – Make sure the engine has cooled down.
 We would recommend disconnecting the negative terminal from the battery.
-Rember to never touch ignition coils or spark plug wires when the engine is running.
+Remember never to touch ignition coils or spark plug wires when the engine is on.
 Ignition coils generate a high voltage that can be hazardous and even cause death.

 - Remove the engine cover.
 The cover pulls right up.
 It is held in place with four tabs and pins, and there are no screws you need to worry about.

 - Identify the ignition coil.
 Locate the faulty ignition coil.
-Cylinders are numbered from one to four, one starting on the passenger side, and cylinder four is on the driver’s door.
+Cylinders are numbered from one to four, one starting on the passenger side and cylinder four on the driver side.
 If you had a P0301 misfire code, cylinder one plug or ignition coil ONE is defective.
 If you had a P0302 misfire code, cylinder TWO plug or ignition coil is defective.

 - Remove ignition coil – The coil is held on with one 10mm bolt.
 Remove the bolt using the 10 mm sockets and ratchet.
 You can now pull the coil up and remove it from the vehicle.

 - Install the new ignition coil.
 Carefully place the new ignition coil in, ensuring it is seated properly on top of the spark plug.
 Secure it with the bolt using the socket and ratchet.
 Press the spark plug wires into the ignition coil until you hear it click/lock.